 How to Build a B20 VTEC Part 1: Planning Your Goals and Budget

-Building a B20 VTEC (aka B20V) isn’t much more difficult than building a normal B20 but it can be daunting to figure out what you’ll need for parts with so many different options out there.
-You can do anything from slapping a VTEC head on a stock B20 block and sending it, to going all out with high comp pistons, big cams, and a bunch of headwork.
+Building a B20 VTEC (aka B20V, aka CRVTEC) isn’t that much more difficult than building a regular B20 but it can be daunting to figure out what you’ll need for parts with so many different options out there.
+You can do anything from slapping a VTEC head on a stock B20 block and sending it, or go all out with high comp pistons, big cams, and some headwork to boot.

 I figured I’d write up a blog series on building my B20V and the reasoning behind all of the decisions to try and help out others with building their own B20V.
+A lot of this will be relevant to building a LSVTEC (non-vtec b18 block with vtec head) as well

 Background